Gyrinocheilus aymonieri

 Gyrinocheilus aymonieri is a freshwater fish native to large parts of Southeast Asia.
 It is of interest as a local food source and for the aquarium trade.
 Its common names include honey sucker, sucking loach and Chinese algae eater.

 G. aymonieri is found in the Chao Phraya basin, northern Malay Peninsula, Mekong basin (in Cambodia, Yunnan province in China, Laos, Thailand, and Vietnam), Mae Klong basin and the Xe Bang Fai River.
 It is most often seen in large rivers, occasionally entering flooded fields.
 The fish spends most of its time on flat surfaces, such as rocks, in flowing water, using its unusually formed inferior mouth to attach itself to rocks in stronger flows.

 The fish are sold in local markets as a food source and small fish are used in preparation of prahok.

 Physical description

 G. aymonieri has been recorded as reaching at least 28 cm SL and is the only species in the genus to have 9 branched dorsal rays and 36–40 lateral line scales.
 The mouth is inferior with a special "sucker" modification which allows the fish to attach itself to smooth surfaces.
-No barbells are present.
+No barbels are present.